 One of possible reasons why plug-in doesn't show up on plug-ins list may be outdated, damaged or missing runtime libraries that D16's plug-ins utilize.
 In most cases due to disabled Windows Update service in your system's properties or changes made to your system by third party application's actions.

 You may download and install those libraries manually.
-Depending on version of host application please download and execute appropriate installation file (32bit or 64bit).

 Due to some turbulences during first scan the plug-in could have been blacklisted.
 This results in further (manual) re-scans being uneffective.
 The simplest remedy is to delete the blacklist file from Cubase App Data folder.

 Use the search or contact our staff:Submit a ticket